- Published on

 outer.bottom = 15

-outer.top = 60 # Increased for clean spacing under sketchybar
+outer.top = 60 # Space for sketchybar

 outer.right = 15